 These operating funds can also be used for infrastructure costs and marketing tools as well as to pay expertise from outside the community.
-The latter may be subject to approval by the community and a notice of intent will need to be written on the Community billboard.
-Another reason for expressing the need for a payed outside expert is the fact that others in the community may also be able to benefit for their own projects or other businesses and cooperatives may also feel it important and pitch into these expenses via their operating funds.
+The latter may be subject to approval by the community and a notice of intent will need to be written on the Community billboard (or eventual App).
+Another reason for expressing the need for a payed outside expert is the fact that others in the community may also be able to benefit for their own projects, and other businesses and cooperatives may also feel it important and pitch into these expenses via their operating funds.

 These operating funds shall not be used for salaries, for beefing up expenses or for any kind of personal benefits, all of which constitutes fraud, and is cause for immediate dismissal from the community.